hillaryhitch/stocks-prices-prediction/README.md

 # Summary

-This is a stocks prediction udacity nano degree capstone project.
-I basically changed it into a normal regression problem and used h2o autoML to train my models.

-The metric of interest for this project is MAPE (mean absolute percentage error)

-The project has 3 parts:

-1. Modelling (methods initially built in a jupyter notebook)
-2. User dashboard , written in Python and including layout customisations with .css bootstrap.
+The models are called by the user on a dashboard; written in Python and including layout customisations with .css bootstrap.
 The app has been deployed on Heroku and is visible here: https://stocks-prices-prediction-py.herokuapp.com/

-The data used is historical adjusted closing prices downloaaded from yahoofinance using pandas_datareader.
-The inputs and outputs are all presented inform of a dash dashboard, the dashboard is open enough to give the user power to select multiple parameters.

 The user can select:

 1. A start and end date to train a model
 2. a start and end date to predict
-3. A datae to validate and see the models performance
+3. A date to validate and see the models performance
-4. Number of models to explore in h2o
-5. Symbols to be predicted (multiple or one)
+4. Symbols to be predicted (multiple or one)
+5. Number of models to explore
+6. User clicks compute for training and results.
+The training might take 2mins

 The user will see: